ppshobi/psonic/api-docs.md

 echo $search->connect();
 ```

-after conencting to Search channel you can call the following methods on it
+after connecting to Search channel you can call the following methods on it

 | Methods                                                               |                  Description                   |
 | --------------------------------------------------------------------- | :--------------------------------------------: |